ASJ1/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Take the server offline until your investigation is complete.
 - [x] Take a snapshot of the compromised virtual server for your investigation.
 - [ ] Restart the server.
 Remediate the issue after business hours.

+#### Q102.
+In response to an alert regarding a possible security incident, you are analyzing the logs for a web application.
+In the process, you see the following string: ./../../../var/secrets.
+What type of attack was most likely attempted against the application?

+- [ ] session hijacking
+- [ ] cross-site scripting
+- [ ] directory traversal
+- [ ] brute force

+#### Q103.
+Site-to-site VPN provides access from one network address space (192.168.0.0/24) to another network address space?

+- [ ] 192.168.0.1/24
+- [ ] 10.10.0.0/24
+- [ ] 192.168.0.2/24
+- [ ] 192.168.0.3/24

+#### Q104.
+What action is most likely to simplify security staff training, improve integration between security compnents, and reduce risk to the business?
+(Choose the best answer)

+- [ ] adopting a "trust but verify" approach to security
+- [ ] adopting a "best-of-breed" approach to security
+- [ ] adopting a "best-in-suite" approach to security
+- [ ] adopting a "defense-in-depth" approach to security